ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/avax-chat-dapp/README.md

 it will be required in the next section.

 Navigate to Deploy Tab and open the “ENVIRONMENT” drop-down.
-Select "Injected Web3" (make sure Metamask is loaded) and click "Deploy" button.
+Select "Injected Web3" (make sure MetaMask is loaded) and click "Deploy" button.

-Approve the transaction on Metamask pop-up interface.
+Approve the transaction on MetaMask pop-up interface.
 Once our contract is deployed successfully, Note down the `contract address`.

 > An Application Binary Interface (ABI) is a JSON object which stores the